 This post on Ragan's PR Daily by Bryan Haviland (Frazier Heiby PR) answers a very important question that many business owners never ask.

-Frankly, this article has validated what has been on my mind for a long time, an important message for organizations that hire publicists: allow your PR consultant to be involved in your company's marketing and branding strategy.
-Give them freedom to generate or, at least, guide your company's content.
-Trust your PR person just a little more, and you will be surprised at the end results.
+Frankly, this article has validated what has been on my mind for a long time, an important message for organizations that look to hire publicists: allow your PR consultant to be involved in your company's marketing and branding strategy.
+Give them freedom to generate or, at least, participate in creation of your company's content.
+Trust their advice just a little more, and you will be surprised at the end results.

 DREAMS DO COME TRUE!
 Philadelphia's audiences (English and Russian speaking) will have a unique opportunity to meet and to hear an unforgettable music-and-lecture performance by one of the most intelligent, passionate, brilliant, and caring people living on our planet today.
 Welcome to Philadelphia, Mikhail Semyonovich Kazinik!

 I interviewed Donald Nally in 2010, when my client Lyric Fest collaborated with The Crossing Choir in the Biography in Music series.
 This program marked the 100th Anniversary of Samuel Barber (1910-1981), one of the 20th century's most renowned and beloved composers.
 In the concert, Barber’s biography was featured alongside his songs, including several previously unpublished, opera excerpts, and choral works performed by The Crossing, with Nally conducting and Laura Ward at the piano.